 - Offer discounts for the least popular days.

 Just as you charge more on holidays, you should charge less on the days that have historically gone unbooked in your area.
 If you are new to the area, then try to find someone who can offer this information to you.
-Discounting your property on a day that it may go empty anyway is a clever move toward improving your occupancy rates and increasing your revenue.
+Renting on Airbnb discounting your property on a day that it may go empty anyway is a clever move toward improving your occupancy rates and increasing your revenue.